landmann/tips-and-tricks/README.md

 Set environment variables in the `~/.bash_profile` by typing `export {variable}='{definition}'` and then do `source ~/.bash_profile` to update the source.

 ### Boto3 and S3 Readings
+Refer to the `s3manager.py` file for a simple way to read and write to s3.

 #### To write a file:
 You first need to establish your credentials in `~/.aws/credentials`: